BHFDSC/documentation/docs/useful_updates/nicor_update.md

 ## TL;DR

 🎉 Great news!
 We finally have a fresh batch of NICOR data — archived as at 2025-04-24.\
-✅ The data quality looks good, and all previously reported issues appear to be resolved.\
+✅ The data quality looks good, and most of the previously reported issues appear to be resolved.\
 🔍 You can now start integrating this batch into your pipeline and check that the quality looks as expected!\
 🚀 Continue reading below to find out more about preiovusly reported issues with NICOR, data quality, coverage, data lag and variables.